 The following recipe shows you how to use bentonite clay for teeth whitening;

 This lasts for about 2 months for 2 adults;

 - 1 teaspoon aluminum-free baking soda

 Place all ingredients in a small container, put the lid on and shake well.

-To use, simply wet toothbrush with water, dip into the powder and brush teeth as normal.
+To use, simply wet toothbrush with water, dip it into the powder, and brush your teeth as normal.
 Rinse mouth with water to remove any residual clay.

 Cons of Bentonite Clay For Teeth Whitening